mohak300501/palgharfarmindustries/README.md

-# Dahanu Farm Industries Portal
+# Palghar Farm Industries Portal

-Dahanu Farm Industries Portal is a community-driven platform for managing and engaging with local farm communities.
+Palghar Farm Industries Portal is a community-driven platform for managing and engaging with local farm communities.
 The portal provides features for members, community admins, and platform administrators, including:

 - Community creation and management
 - Member registration and profiles